ScribeLabsAI/scribeAuthNode/README.md

 - Once the account is up and running, you can request new tokens with `getTokens`.
 You will initially have to provide your username and password.
 The access and id tokens are valid for up to 30 minutes.
 The refresh token is valid for 30 days.

 - While you have a valid refresh token, you can request fresh access and id tokens with `getTokens` but using the refresh token this time, so you're not sending your username and password over the wire anymore.

+- You can get your federated id by using `getFederatedId` and providing your id token.
+The federated id will allow you to use `getFederatedCredentials` to get an access key id, secret key and session token.

+- Every API call to be made to Scribe's API Gateway needs to have a signature.
+You can get the signature for your request by using `getSignatureForRequest`.
+Provide the request you'll be using and your credentials (use `getFederatedCredentials` to get them).

 ---